-- 7.27 Once permission has been granted for a candidate to submit his/her dissertation or thesis for assessment, the Chair of Department or delegated person recommends the panel of examiners.
+- 7.29 Once permission has been granted for a candidate to submit his/her dissertation or thesis for assessment, the Chair of Department or delegated person recommends the panel of examiners.
 Within each academic department, the Chair of Department or delegated person is tasked with setting up a database of examiners linked to the research focus areas, which needs to be maintained and updated annually.
 Potential examiners should be approved through the College Higher Degrees Committee in consultation with the Chair of Department in terms of subject and methodology expertise and postgraduate supervision experience.
 The Chair of Department or delegated person should consult the supervisor and other senior members of the academic department regarding the appointment of examiners from the database.
 The Chair of Department or delegated person should also consult the non-examining chairperson regarding his/her availability.
 The Chair of Department or delegated person must require an abbreviated curriculum vitae and/or other evidence, indicating his/her expertise to assess a dissertation or thesis on the particular topic from the examiner.
 The office of the Executive Dean: College of Graduate Studies must ensure that such records are maintained.
 The names of the recommended examiners are forwarded to the Executive Dean or delegated person for approval.
-The candidate and the supervisor must recuse themselves from the examination process until it is totally completed. - 7.28 Candidates or supervisors may not engage with the examiners, but supervisors must engage with the appointed non-examining chairperson (NEC) and candidates must engage with the supervisor.
-Candidates may also contact the CGS: Assessment, Research and Examination Support section for enquiries during the examination period on resexcoord@unisa.ac.za. - 7.29 For quality assurance purposes the Chair of Department or delegated person must keep a record of external examiners and the frequency of their appointment.
-As many external examiners should be considered for appointment as is possible in the discipline, and care should be taken that the same external examiner is not appointed too regularly for the same supervisor.
+The candidate and the supervisor must recuse themselves from the examination process until it is totally completed. - 7.30 Candidates or supervisors may not engage with the examiners, but supervisors must engage with the appointed non-examining chairperson (NEC) and candidates must engage with the supervisor.
+Candidates may also contact the CGS: Assessment,

-7.30 The Chair of Department or delegated person must consult examiners about their availability to examine the dissertation or thesis before their names are submitted for approval and must confirm their contact details and their email addresses.
-Examiners need to complete the online Declaration of Interest form in terms of working relationship, personal relationship, legal relationship and/or professional relationship with either the supervisor/co-supervisor or candidate.
+- Research and Examination Support section for enquiries during the examination period on resexcoord@unisa.ac.za. - 7.31 For quality assurance purposes the Chair of Department or the delegated person must keep a record of external examiners and the frequency of their appointments.
+As many external examiners should be considered for appointment as is possible in the discipline, care should be taken that the same external examiner is not appointed too regularly for the same supervisor. - 7.32 The Chair of department or delegated person must consult examiners about their availability to examine the dissertation or thesis before their names are submitted for approval and must confirm their contact details and their email addresses.
+Examiners need to complete the Declaration of Interest form in terms of working relationship, personal relationship, legal relationship and/or professional relationship with either the supervisor/co-supervisor or candidate.
 It is the responsibility of the Chair of Department or delegated person to determine whether there is any conflict of interest.
 Guidelines will be provided to departments.
-Such declaration of interest needs accompany V35.
-Link the declaration: to the to https://www.unisa.ac.za/sites/corporate/default/Apply-for-admission/Master%27s-&doctoral-degrees/Policies,-procedures-&-forms.
+Such declaration of interest needs to accompany the V35.